 When Pretending Turns Real: The Unhoneymooners by Christina Lauren

-There is something uniquely vulnerable about performing intimacy with someone you can’t stand.
+Performing intimacy with someone you can’t stand is a uniquely vulnerable thing.
 You have to touch them, laugh at their jokes, let them pull you close in front of strangers — and somewhere in all that manufactured closeness, the edges start to blur.
 You tell yourself it doesn’t mean anything.
 The lie gets harder to maintain.
 The Unhoneymooners by Christina Lauren lives exactly in that space: the terrifying gap between performance and truth, and what happens when the person who was supposed to be your adversary becomes the one you most want to be honest with.

 Olive and Ethan have established mutual dislike with specific grievances on both sides.
 When a food poisoning incident at a wedding leaves them as the only surviving guests of a fully-paid honeymoon package, they agree to pretend.
 Two weeks in Hawaii, playing the happy couple, never speaking of it again.
 Christina Lauren is merciless in engineering their proximity — they share a hotel room, share meals, share a lie that requires constant maintenance.
 Olive watches Ethan be genuinely kind to strangers when he thinks no one is paying attention.
 Ethan watches Olive be funnier and sharper and more real than the performance she runs for everyone else.
 The masks slip because there is no audience left for them.